 On this page, we will try to answer as many questions as we can about policies and procedures at PPC during the age of COVID-19.
 In this season, we plan to worship in person on Sunday morning with physical distance, masks, and other precautions in place.
 We also intend to offer a robust online worship service each Sunday or any day of the week.
-Check out this page to learn more.
+On this page, Pastor Steve provides additional details and responds to more questions.

 In the sanctuary, the balcony will be closed, to limit the areas that need deep-cleaning, and every other pew will be roped off to encourage social distancing.

-Outside the sanctuary, the current plan is to close the basement and first floor, so we can station ushers at the elevator doors on the 2nd and 3rd floors, and ensure that the elevator is only used by one person or household at a time.
-This means that you will not be able to park in the East parking lot off of Route 9, and signs on those doors will instead direct you up to Main Street and the parking lots up there.
+Because the basement and the first floor are closed, you will not be able to park in the East parking lot off of Route 9, and signs on those doors will instead direct you up to Main Street and the parking lots up there.

 What about Communion?
 Will we still have it every week?